krzysztofzuraw/blog/src/posts/2019-09-03-explain-typescript.md

 If you were brave enough to enter [https://explaintypescript.com/](https://explaintypescript.com/) you may notice that there are not so many entries there.

-This is true - I just started this project.
+This is true - I started this project.
 But if you want to help in project development, you can add, fix or suggest an entry [here](https://github.com/krzysztofzuraw/explain-typescript/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).

 ## Plans for the future